Aces High (film): Critical

 The Guardian called it "a very straight forward epic... if not exactly inspired, is at least handled with great competence and confidence throughout."

 The Evening Standard felt the movie was "predictably good in the sky" but when it came to "asking for insight into the hearts and minds of the boy pilots of the Royal Flying Corps, it'll be a deep disappointment."

 Film historian Michael Paris saw Aces High as another of the period films that attempted to "de-mystologise" warfare.
 Film archivist and historian Stephen Pendo saw the "good aerial photography by Gerry Fisher" as the strength of a film that played more as "standard fare".

 Howard Barker later said the film's "theme reveals in comic clarity the absurdity of producer-power in an artistic enterprise.
 It involved converting Journey's End into a flying film.
 Of course all the power that play possessed — and it’s not a play I like — was instantly dissipated, and you were left with a lot of public schoolboys flying over Surrey."

+Anne Coates who edited felt that the movie did not work due to miscasting, particularly McDowell who "was completely wrong for the character... this should have been a, you know, a young, heroic, First World War, British" type.